GitauHarrison/demo-student-registration-program-in-java/README.md

 ## Student Registration

-The goal with this sample project is to illustrate the basic data structures and algorithms in Java:
+The goal with this sample project is to illustrate the use of basic data structures and algorithms in Java:

 - [ ] Variables
 - [ ] Data types